steemit/smt-whitepaper/smt-manual/manual.md

 # Introduction

-Smart Media Tokens (SMTs) is a proposal to build a meta-token protocol on the Steem blockchain.
+Smart Media Tokens (SMTs) is a proposal to build a meta-token protocol, like Ethereum's ERC20, on the Steem blockchain, but for tokens with application-specific programmability, quality UX and economics that integrate with web applications to grow online communities.
 Inspired by the revolutionary properties of the STEEM token, including automatic distributions to content creators, SMTs will be an upgrade beyond previously created blockchain token protocols due to carefully designed token sale programmability, automated liquidity providers, and dynamic token distribution parameters, as well as a large ecosystem of tools (open source wallets, shared key signing tools, etc.) for integrations at website and application layers.

 SMTs are an evolution of the successful relationship established between STEEM and the social websites sitting atop of it, such as [steemit.com](https://steemit.com), which has grown to be a top 2100 website in Alexa rankings in less than one year, solely from integrating the incentive model of STEEM.
 With SMTs, any website or content library across the internet may have one or more tokens integrated into its interface to facilitate fundraising and autonomous growth.